rjdirisio/pyvibdmc/docs/getting_started.rst

     import numpy as np

-    if __name__ == '__main__': #if using multiprocessing on windows / mac, you need to encapsulate using this line pot_dir = 'path/to/PythonPots' #this directory is the one you copied that is outside of pyvibdmc. py_file = 'harmonicOscillator1D.py'
+    if __name__ == '__main__': #if using multiprocessing on windows / mac, you need to encapsulate using this line pot_dir = 'path/to/PythonPots' #this directory is part of the one you copied that is outside of pyvibdmc. py_file = 'harmonicOscillator1D.py'
         pot_func = 'oh_stretch_harm'